 The Programmer Studio with the Agilio® P4C SDK 6.0 enables direct programming of the networking datapath.
 The Agilio P4C SDK 6.0 supports vendor-independent P4 programming as well as programming in C on Netronome’s Agilio SmartNICs, ensuring rapid development cycles and overall investment protection.
 The Integrated Development Environment (IDE) helps reduce the number of lines of code required to implement typical SDN functions by up to 10X, improving developer productivity while dramatically improving problem isolation and time-to-market.

 Netronome supports open programming with the Agilio P4C SDK 6.0, please visit www.Open-NFP.org.

-Netronome® Agilio™ series of intelligent server adapters (ISAs) are based on Netronome’s purpose-built network flow processors, namely the NFP-4000 and NFP-6000 devices.
+Netronome® Agilio® series of are based on Netronome’s purpose-built network flow processors, namely the NFP-4000 and NFP-6000 devices.
 Based on a RISC architecture, these devices which are optimized for networking and security processing are completely programmable and can be customized for server-based networking applications such as network virtualization, security, load balancing, quality of service and telemetry.

-Netronome’s ISAs support the following four datapath programming models:
+Netronome’s SmartNICs support the following four datapath programming models:

 Agilio Software-Based CLI/Host API Model

-In this high level programming model where the user need not learn device level details, the ISA is supplied with the production quality Agilio Software in binary form.
-The features supported include PCIe and network I/O configuration, and standard datapath features (via Open vSwitch offload, tunneling, match-action etc.) usable via supported API calls.
+In this high-level programming model where the user need not learn device level details, the SmartNIC is supplied with the production quality Agilio Software in binary form.
+The features supported include PCIe and network I/O configuration, and standard datapath features (via Open vSwitch offload, tunneling, match-action, etc.) usable via supported API calls.

 C-Based Programming Model

-The C programming model supported on the Agilio ISAs can be used ground-up and complete datapath programmability.
+The C programming model supported on the Agilio SmartNICs can be used ground-up and complete datapath programmability.
 An example is development of complete packet classification and processing pipeline for server-based networking.